bwlewis/1000_genomes_examples/README.md

 The examples use "variant call format" (VCF) files following an NCBI-specific format available from links shown in the code snippets below.
-Loosely, "variants" are places on the genome that vary from a reference genome in a cataloged way.
+Loosely, "variants" are places on the genome that commonly vary from a reference genome in a cataloged way.
 Variants include single-nucleotide polymorphisms (a.k.a.
 SNPs, basically a single base change along the genome) and larger "structural" alterations.
 The 1000 genomes project catalogs about 81 million variants.